krfong916/swe-ultimate-funk-mix/front-end/javascript/this_objects_and_classes.md

 - In node.js, `this` refers to module.exports because the node engine runs each module inside a wrapper function and the wrapper function is invoked witth the `this` value set to module.exports

 ### This in function calls
+When a function is invoked, the `this` value is binded to the function.
+The value of `this` is determined by the function's call-site.

+### This in constructor calls - the `new` keyword
-The `this` value is a binding amde when a function is invoked.
-What that value exactly is is determined by the call-site.
-In order to avoid polluting the global object with identifiers, use the `new` keyword to create an instance of a constructor.
+One way to avoid polluting the global object with identifiers is to use the `new` keyword to create an instance of a constructor.
 This will prevent properties being added to the global object

-### This in constructor calls - the `new` keyword
-The constructor call makes a copy of the prototype in the instance - SIKE!
-Javascript doesn't do any copying at all.
+One may think the constructor call makes a *copy* of the prototype in the instance; that is not the case - Javascript doesn't do *any* copying.
 **A constructor call makes an object *linked to* its own prototype** The mental model should be linking, not copying.
+Let me explain:

 An object with a `new` operator in front of it does the following
 1. create a brand new object
 2. links that object to another object